Table of Contents

 As you might know, I call myself a “recovering awkward person.”

-(In fact, my go-to conversation exit was to immediately one-eighty without saying bye.)
+(In fact, my go-to conversation exit was to immediately turn around and walk away without even saying, “Goodbye.”)

 Despite that, I have managed to lead thousands of students and teach corporate events on how to be slightly less awkward.
 Woohoo!